Nineteen Eighty-Four: Nationalism

 O'Brien concludes: "The object of persecution is persecution.
 The object of torture is torture.
 The object of power is power."

 Futurology

-In the book, Inner Party member O'Brien describes the Party's vision of the future:
+In the novel O'Brien describes the Party's vision of the future:

 Censorship

 One of the most notable themes in Nineteen Eighty-Four is censorship, especially in the Ministry of Truth, where photographs and public archives are manipulated to rid them of "unpersons" (people who have been erased from history by the Party).
 On the telescreens, almost all figures of production are grossly exaggerated or simply fabricated to indicate an ever-growing economy, even during times when the reality is the opposite.
 One small example of the endless censorship is Winston being charged with the task of eliminating a reference to an unperson in a newspaper article.
 He also proceeds to write an article about Comrade Ogilvy, a made-up party member who allegedly "displayed great heroism by leaping into the sea from a helicopter so that the dispatches he was carrying would not fall into enemy hands."